Frequently Asked Questions

 Do you offer anything else / conversation outside the listed courses?

 No. With thousands of Gaelic learners looking for conversation opportunities, I do not have the capacity to offer more than I already do.
 All my courses are structured as they have proven to deliver the exact results you are looking for.

-Can I arrange a lesson in the evening or weekend?
+Can I arrange an online lesson in the evening or weekend?

-No. I do not provide 1-1 lessons outside teaching hours as I help my husband with work on the croft in the evening and run Gaelic weekend events as well.
-My teaching hours are:
+I do not provide 1-1 online lessons outside business hours as I help my husband with work on the croft in the evening, especially during and after lambing time plus run Gaelic immersion events as well.

 I just want to speak Gaelic.
 Do I have to do a course, lesson preparation and homework?